Hard water: Canada

-In England and Wales
+England and Wales

-Information from the British Drinking Water Inspectorate shows that drinking water in England is generally considered to be 'very hard', with most areas of England, particularly east of a line between the Severn and Tees estuaries, exhibiting above 200 ppm for the calcium carbonate equivalent.
-Water in London, for example, is mostly obtained from the River Thames and River Lea both of which derive significant proportion of their dry weather flow from springs in limestone and chalk aquifers.
-Wales, Devon, Cornwall and parts of northwest England are softer water areas, and range from 0 to 200 ppm.
+Information from the Drinking Water Inspectorate shows that drinking water in England is generally considered to be 'very hard', with most areas of England, particularly east of a line between the Severn and Tees estuaries, exhibiting above 200 ppm for the calcium carbonate equivalent.

+Water in London, for example, is mostly obtained from the River Thames and River Lea, both of which derive a significant proportion of their dry weather flow from springs in limestone and chalk aquifers.
+Wales, Devon, Cornwall, and parts of northwest England are softer water areas and range from 0 to 200 ppm.
 In the brewing industry in England and Wales, water is often deliberately hardened with gypsum in the process of Burtonisation.

-Generally water is mostly hard in urban areas of England where soft water sources are unavailable.
-A number of cities built water supply sources in the 18th century as the industrial revolution and urban population burgeoned.
-Manchester was a notable such city in North West England and its wealthy corporation built a number of reservoirs at Thirlmere and Haweswater in the Lake District to the north.
+Generally, water is mostly hard in urban areas of England where soft water sources are unavailable.
+Several cities built water supply sources in the 18th century as the Industrial Revolution and urban population burgeoned.

+Manchester was a notable such city in North West England and its wealthy corporation built several reservoirs at Thirlmere and Haweswater in the Lake District to the north.
 There is no exposure to limestone or chalk in their headwaters and consequently the water in Manchester is rated as 'very soft'.
 Similarly, tap water in Birmingham is also soft as it is sourced from the Elan Valley Reservoirs in Wales, even though groundwater in the area is hard.

-In Ireland
+Ireland

 The EPA has published a standards handbook for the interpretation of water quality in Ireland in which definitions of water hardness are given.

-In this section, reference to original EU documentation is given, which sets out no limit for hardness.
-In turn, the handbook also gives no "Recommended or Mandatory Limit Values" for hardness.
-The handbooks does indicate that above the midpoint of the ranges defined as "Moderately Hard", effects are seen increasingly: "The chief disadvantages of hard waters are that they neutralise the lathering power of soap [...] and, more important, that they can cause blockage of pipes and severely reduced boiler efficiency because of scale formation.
+Section 36 discusses hardness.
+Reference to original EU documentation is given, which sets out no limit for hardness.
+The handbook also gives no "Recommended or Mandatory Limit Values" for hardness.

+The handbook does indicate that above the midpoint of the ranges defined as "Moderately Hard", effects are seen increasingly: "The chief disadvantages of hard waters are that they neutralise the lathering power of soap [...] and, more important, that they can cause blockage of pipes and severely reduced boiler efficiency because of scale formation.
 These effects will increase as the hardness rises to and beyond 200 mg/L CaCO_{3}."

+South Africa

+South Africa comprehensively tracks the quality of its water supply, and metropolitan municipalities conduct regular testing at water supply sites.
+The country has published guidelines on water quality for domestic, recreational, industrial, irrigation, livestock, aquacultural, and aquatic uses.

+South Africa spans 1,221,037 square kilometers and its geography varies greatly.
+The country has certain regions with very soft water, and some with very hard water.
+This variance occurs even within its major cities, with water hardness varying quite significantly between suburbs or city regions.

+Water hardness data for some of South Africa's metro areas, including its 3 largest cities by population (Cape Town, Johannesburg, and Durban), can be found in the table below.